d-asensio/cabify-shopping-cart/README.md

 // --> -5
 ```

 This pattern is very desirable in this case.
-Heading back to the [Product context](#product-context) section, we stated that the discount rules are prone to change, and this architecture will make the code comply with the [open–closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), allowing us to add more discount types only by adding new code, reducing in this way the risk of introducing new bugs in future modifications.
+Heading back to the [product context](#product-context) section, I stated that the discount rules are prone to change, and this architecture will make the code comply with the [open–closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), allowing us to add more discount types only by adding new code, reducing in this way the risk of introducing new bugs in future modifications.

-### The app
+### App state

-The app is responsible handling the user input and updating the state that **can be derived from that input without applying any business logic**.
+The app is responsible for handling the user input and updating the state that **can be derived from that input without applying any business logic**.
 However this statement can be intricate, it is easier to understand with an image:

 ![](assets/figure-1-app-user-input-derived-state.png)